In addition to their Veggie Wedgies Fries, Peas of Mind has two other dairy-free, kid-friendly offerings: Garden Grown Nuggets in Original and BBQ.

 Each serving (5 traditionally-sized nuggets – 3 servings per box) of Garden Grown Nuggets is packed with Non-GMO Verified tofu, vegetables, whole grains, and all-natural, gluten-free seasonings.
 But the two flavors are surprisingly different from one another.

-Original Garden Grown Nuggets
+Tasting Notes for Garden Grown Nuggets

-Both Tony and I enjoyed these tender on the inside, lightly crispy on the outside bites, which took only about 15 minutes in the oven and no prep work at all – bonus!
+Both Tony and I enjoyed these tender on the inside, lightly crispy on the outside bites.
+They took only about 15 minutes in the oven and no prep work at all – bonus!
 I paired them with a quick homemade honey mustard (2 tablespoons Vegenaise, 4 teaspoons Dijon mustard, 2 teaspoons honey, and just a splash of apple cider vinegar), but they were moist and flavorful even without the dip.

 These Garden Grown Nuggets seemed near perfectly seasoned with mild spices and just the right amount of salt.
 The tofu taste was lightly noticeable, which was perfectly fine with us.
 I think these would be wonderful for lunch boxes – simply heat in the morning while getting ready, and pack away for a midday meal.